manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

 This lab shows how to create an Oracle Database using Oracle Database Configuration Assistant (Oracle DBCA).

 If your host has only the database software, then you run Oracle DBCA and create a database.
-Along the database software if you have created a starter database and want to create additional databases, then you can use Oracle DBCA.
+Along the database software if you have created an Oracle Database and want to create additional databases, then you can use Oracle DBCA.
 Oracle DBCA helps you create databases, but it does not install the database software.

 With Oracle DBCA, you can create a database in the following modes.
  - *Typical*